MeenaHari/AngularLoginApp/README.md

 Prerequisites to run the test:

-NodeJS and "AngularJS User Registration and Login Example"App should be installed and append running in the system.
+1) NodeJS and "AngularJS User Registration and Login Example"App should be installed and append running in the system.
-Application will be running on  address http://localhost:8080 Protractor should be installed in the system.
+2) Application will be running on  address http://localhost:8080
+3) Protractor should be installed in the system.
-Eclipse IDE
+4) Eclipse IDE should be installed.
-Download Tern Eclipse IDE 1.2.0 to make the protractor work in eclipse and configure it.
+5) Download Tern Eclipse IDE 1.2.0 to make the protractor work in eclipse and configure it.